 We have become the industry leader in limo wine tours.
 We take great pride in our fleet of limousines and our vast knowledge of California’s wine regions.
-If you want to book a LA wine tour, Santa Ynez wine tour, Santa Barbara wine tour, Malibu wine tour or Temecula wine tour, we are the best in the area.
+If you want to book a LA wine tour, Santa Ynez wine tour, Santa Barbara wine tour, Malibu wine tour, or Temecula wine tour, we are the best in the area.
 Our wine tour specialists can help you plan a day to remember.
 A luxury limo is the best way to visit wine country!
 Give us a call, and sit back and let us do the rest!
 Do you ever wonder why California has such great wines?

-California Wine traces its history back to 1769 and the first Spanish Missions, which would plant the first Californian vineyards in what is now Santa Barbara County and use the wine for their Roman-Catholic Mass.
+California Wine traces its history back to 1769 and the first Spanish Missions, which would plant the first Californian vineyards in what is now Santa Barbara County and use the wine for their Roman Catholic Mass.
 In 2015, there are more than 3,000 wineries across the State of California, which account for the production of 89 percent of American-made wine.
-If the state were a separate nation, it would have been the 4th largest global wine-producer, only surpassed by the Mediterranean countries of Italy, France, and Spain.
+If the state were a separate nation, it would have been the 4th largest global wine producer, only surpassed by the Mediterranean countries of Italy, France, and Spain.
 California produced 620 million gallons of wine in 2014, according to the Wine Institute, and the California wine industry is an $18 billion industry in terms of retail sales.

 An estimated twenty million people visit the state’s wineries each year, many through guided limousine wine tours, and the wine industry accounts for 300,000 California-based jobs.
 Of the 750 million gallons of U.S.-made wine produced in 2014, Californians consumed more than a fifth of all the wine consumed in America.
 Much of California wine is exported to European nations, where the wine consumption is at minimum twice as much as in the United States.
 While America has an annual wine consumption of only 11 bottles per person a

 year, Britain has an annual wine consumption of more than 22 bottles per person per year.
 Germans consume three times more wine than Americans, and the French a whopping six times more.
-That is 66 wine-bottles per French person annually!
+That is 66 wine bottles per French person annually!
 Italy and the Vatican rate even higher than France, while Norwegians, Slovaks, Danes, Poles, Swedes, Finns, Dutch, Swiss, and so many other Europeans consume at minimum double the amount of wine per year as the average American.
-The wine industry is an integral part of the social- and cultural fabric of California, and both the number of wineries, vineyards, and wine consumption per capita is steadily increasing for every year in the Golden State.
+The wine industry is an integral part of the social- and cultural fabric of California, and the number of wineries, vineyards, and wine consumption per capita is steadily increasing every year in the Golden State.

-vineyards are located throughout the state, with famous regions such as Napa County, Sonoma County and Mendocino County in Northern California, as well as regions such as Santa Barbara County, Malibu Canyons, Santa Maria Valley and Santa Ynez Valley in Southern California.
-During a wine competition entitled “Judgment of Paris” in 1976, California wines rated the best in each of the categories.
+vineyards are located throughout the state, with famous regions such as Napa County, Sonoma County, and Mendocino County in Northern California, as well as regions such as Santa Barbara County, Malibu Canyons, Santa Maria Valley, and Santa Ynez Valley in Southern California.
+During a wine competition entitled “Judgment of Paris” in 1976, California wines were rated the best in each of the categories.
 The shockwave of the Europeans being beaten at home at their own game reverberated around the world and was an important turning point for California wines’ popularity worldwide.
 The seven most consumed wine grapes produced in California are Cabernet Sauvignon, Chardonnay, Merlot, Pinot noir, Sauvignon blanc, Syrah, and Zinfandel.

-While wine is a culinary culture in Western Europe enjoyed for centuries, Americans in general tend to view wine solely as a special-occasion drink, a drink to be enjoyed for a special meal or a special occasion, rather than consumed every day.
-While it is correct that top-notch quality wine might be too costly for most people to be enjoying a bottle day, keep in mind that it can be stored and remain fresh for as much as five days.
-Most people will save their high-end exclusive and more expensive wines for a special occasion, and rather drink a less classy house wine for everyday meals, which still tastes great but at a price far more inviting for an everyday drink.
+While wine is a culinary culture in Western Europe enjoyed for centuries, Americans, in general, tend to view wine solely as a special-occasion drink, a drink to be enjoyed for a special meal or a special occasion, rather than consumed every day.
+While it is correct that top-notch quality wine might be too costly for most people to be enjoying a bottle day, keep in mind that it can be stored and remain fresh for as many as five days.
+Most people will save their high-end exclusive and more expensive wines for a special occasion, and rather drink less classy house wine for everyday meals, which still tastes great but at a price far more inviting for an everyday drink.
 Chardonnay, merlot, cabernet sauvignon, and white zinfandel accounted for more than half of the wines sold in California in 2012.
-The Oscar winning movie Sideways (2004), a comedy-drama that follows two bachelors on a voyage of self-discovery through the Santa Barbara County Wine Country, did wonders for the sales of Santa Barbara pinot noir, as well as other types of wines from Santa Barbara County, including wines of the city of Santa Barbara, the Santa Ynez Valley, Los Olivos, Santa Maria Valley, Buellton, Ballard, and Solvang.
+The Oscar-winning movie Sideways (2004), a comedy-drama that follows two bachelors on a voyage of self-discovery through the Santa Barbara County Wine Country, did wonders for the sales of Santa Barbara pinot noir, as well as other types of wines from Santa Barbara County, including wines of the city of Santa Barbara, the Santa Ynez Valley, Los Olivos, Santa Maria Valley, Buellton, Ballard, and Solvang.